I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 Are you comfortable with three-season outdoor activities but want to push into late fall or even winter?
 Perhaps lighten up a bit?
 Expand your knowledge base?
 Or maybe dive deeper into gear?
 Read these articles below.

 - Want to lighten the load a bit?
 My Lightweight Backpacking 101 article is a no-nonsense look at some techniques to get your pack lighter.
 I have a more philosophical take as well.
+An excellent book on this subject is Ultralight Backpackin’ by Mike Clelland.

-- Dry camping is a way to avoid crowds, insects, potential critter issues and not be locked into specific campsites.
+- Dry camping is a way to avoid crowds, insects, and potential critter issues and not be locked into specific campsites.

 - Avoiding bear and critter issues is not hard to do with some simple techniques.
 And it does not involve bear bagging.
+And don’t be too afraid of bears, either.
+And, if you take bear spray, please practice first!

 - The Introduction to Snowshoeing Basics article is, of course, about how to start snowshoeing.
 But 80% of the article is about any day use winter activity such as ski touring.